oracle/terraform-provider-oci/website/docs/r/file_storage_mount_target.html.markdown

 * `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `hostname_label` - (Optional) The hostname for the mount target's IP address, used for DNS resolution.
 The value is the hostname portion of the private IP address's fully qualified domain name (FQDN).
 For example, `files-1` in the FQDN `files-1.subnet123.vcn1.oraclevcn.com`.
 Must be unique across all VNICs in the subnet and comply with [RFC 952](https://tools.ietf.org/html/rfc952) and [RFC 1123](https://tools.ietf.org/html/rfc1123).

+	Note:

-	Note: This attribute value is stored in the [PrivateIp](https://docs.cloud.oracle.com/en-us/iaas/api/#/en/iaas/20160918/PrivateIp/) resource, not in the `mountTarget` resource.
+	If the IP address is IPv4, this attribute value is stored in the [PrivateIp](https://docs.cloud.oracle.com/en-us/iaas/api/#/en/iaas/20160918/PrivateIp/) resource, not in the `mountTarget` resource.
 To update the `hostnameLabel`, use `GetMountTarget` to obtain the [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the mount target's private IPs (`privateIpIds`).
 Then, you can use [UpdatePrivateIp](https://docs.cloud.oracle.com/en-us/iaas/api/#/en/iaas/20160918/PrivateIp/UpdatePrivateIp) to update the `hostnameLabel` value.

+	If the IP address is IPv6, it is stored in the [Ipv6] (https://docs.oracle.com/en-us/iaas/api/#/en/iaas/20160918/Ipv6) resource To update the `hostnameLabel`, use `GetMountTarget` to obtain the [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the mount target's IPv6 address (`mountTargetIpv6Ids`).
+Then, you can use [UpdateIpv6](https://docs.cloud.oracle.com/en-us/iaas/api/#/en/iaas/20160918/Ipv6/UpdateIpv6) to update the `hostnameLabel` value.

 	For more information, see [DNS in Your Virtual Cloud Network](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/dns.htm).